cyxx/another_js/README.md

 # Another World JS

+This is a fork of [another_js](https://github.com/cyxx/another_js) written by [@cxyxx](https://github.com/cyxx) which adds the following features:

+* sound & music support (using Audio Worklet)
+* webpack build

-This is a Javascript (HTML5) port of the game <a href="https://www.mobygames.com/game/out-of-this-world">Another World</a> designed by <a href="http://www.anotherworld.fr/">Eric Chahi</a>.
+This is a Javascript (HTML5) port of the game <a href="https://www.mobygames.com/game/out-of-this-world">Another World</a> designed by <a href="http://www.anotherworld.fr/">Eric Chahi</a> with the following features:

+* switch between Amiga and EGA palettes
+* switch between the original 320x200 and 640x400 resolutions
+* rewind game play

 ![Screenshot Water](screenshot-water-640.png)

+## Demo

+The DOS demo version of the game can be played at [warpdesign.github.io/another_js](http://warpdesign.github.io/another_js)

 ## Internals

 This port behaves the same as the original executable and interprets the game bytecode.

 The implementation of the 26 opcodes can be found [here](https://github.com/cyxx/another_js/blob/master/another.js#L71).

-## Features

-This port has a few extra features, besides the ability to run in a browser :

-* switch between Amiga and EGA palettes
-* switch between the original 320x200 and 640x400 resolutions
-* rewind game play

 ## Data files